Khasnor Johan: Education

 Johan studied at the University of Malaya (in Kuala Lumpur).
-Her master's thesis, The Malay College, Kuala Kangsar, 1905-1941: British Policy of Education for Employment in the Federated Malay States. was published in 1969.
-Like her husband, Johan attained her PhD at Monash University in Melbourne.
+Her master's thesis, The Malay College, Kuala Kangsar, 1905-1941: British Policy of Education for Employment in the Federated Malay States was published in 1969.
+Johan attained her PhD at Monash University in Melbourne.
 Her thesis, published in 1974, was The Administrative Elite in the Federated Malay States: An Aspect of Malaysian Social History.

 Career

-From 1974 to 1992, Johan taught history at National University of Malaysia Crouch also taught at the university, his tenure from 1976 to 1990.
-In 1991 he began teaching at Australian National University in Canberra.
+From 1974 to 1992, Johan taught history at National University of Malaysia.
+Crouch also taught at the university from 1976 to 1990.
+In 1991 she began teaching at Australian National University in Canberra.
 Johan retired from teaching in 1992 and moved to Canberra.
 She was living in Canberra in 2002.